bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 Invalidation
 ~~~~~~~~~~~~

-In order to take into consideration changes in the data that is handled
+To take into consideration changes in the data handled by the cache entries, it
-by the cache entries, it is possible to invalidate cache entries and as
-well whole groups either on request or after a configurable period of
+is possible to invalidate cache entries and whole groups either on request or
-time.
-Thereby, invalidation means that only the value of the data cache
+after a configurable period of time.
+Thereby, invalidation means that only the
-entry is deleted, but not the entry itself.
-The next time a step
+value of the data cache entry is deleted, but not the entry itself.
+The next
-referring to this data cache entry is executed, the value of the data
+time a step referring to this data cache entry is executed, the value of the
-cache is loaded again.
+data cache is loaded again.

 You can invalidate an entry, a group and even the whole cache explicitly
 in the :ref:`process-element-tab-data-cache` of